 The APS School Turnaround strategy was developed in 2014 to provide the additional critical support our lowest performing schools need and deserve.
-To meet these needs, Atlanta Public Schools has developed a strategy of support across key priority areas which includes a three year phase out for schools that have transitioned from Targeted to Intensive Tier.
+To meet these needs, Atlanta Public Schools has developed a strategy of support across key priority areas.
+Approximately \$8.5 million has been invested in the FY2020 school year to provide additional services at these schools.